brunoflmg/s3podcasts/README.md

 A simple plugin to upload podcasts to your Amazon S3 instance and use in your Wordpress blog.

 This is my first wordpress plugin developed to learn how to build WP Plugins.
-It needs a lot of improvements and maybe and MVC Layer to looks well, but it works :)
+It needs a lot of improvements and maybe change the plugin to work in a MVC layer to looks well, but it works :)

 Sorry for my bad English skills.